 Sexual Battery – This is more commonly known as Rape, and is defined as the unconsensual oral, anal, or vaginal physical penetration or union with the sexual organ of a person; or unconsensual oral, anal, or vaginal penetration of another person with any object.
 If you are convicted of this federal offense, you will receive a minimum sentence of 9 years in prison and up to a life sentence.
 If you are over 18 years old and are convicted of raping a child under 12, this is a capitol felony which will result in a mandatory life sentence without the possibility for parole.
 If you are under 18 and are convicted of raping a child under 12, then this is a life felony which will result in at least 40 years in prison up to life in prison.

 Carjacking – When you use force, violence, or threats to take a motor vehicle from another person or with the intent to take the motor vehicle, this is considered a First Degree Felony.
 The minimum prison sentence is 21 months but you can also receive a sentence as high as 30 years in prison.
 You can also be sentenced to 30 years of probation and up to $10,000 in fines.
 If you used a weapon to commit the crime, the judge is required to give you a minimum sentence of 48 months in prison.

 Of course, these are just a few of the violent crimes you can be accused of.
 Others include armed robbery, arson, bank robbery, domestic assault, domestic abuse, domestic violence, weapon offenses, assault weapons, sales and discharge, hate crime offenses, stalking and terrorist threats.

 Get the Help of an Orlando Violent Crimes Attorney

-If you find yourself accused of a violent crime, it is in your best interest to hire a Florida criminal defense attorney as soon as possible.
+If you find yourself accused of a violent crime or any other crime in our practice areas list, it is in your best interest to hire a Florida criminal defense attorney as soon as possible.